 - GNAS – £44.00

 - SCAS – £2.00

 For under 25’s as at 1st October 2017 the fees are:

 No person shall shoot unless they have taken a Beginners course, have paid club and GNAS fees.

 Failure to comply with above rule means the club could be held responsible should an accident occur.

 Please note that you invalidate your own GNAS insurance if you shoot with another archer who does not have current GNAS membership.

-SHOOTS ARE IN THE SPORTS HALL OR ON THE FIELDS AT THE BAY HUB COMMUNITY HALL, OR AT OUR SECOND SITE AT KNOWLE HAVEN (WEATHER PERMITTING).
+SHOOTS ARE IN THE SPORTS HALL OR ON THE FIELDS AT THE BAY HUB COMMUNITY HALL.

 It is necessary to charge a small target fee at each shoot.
 This is reviewed annually and voted on at the Annual General Meeting.